Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Main Results

-Its apt to note several observations. ($i$) As illustrated in Figs.~\ref{fig:case1}–\ref{fig:case3}, the sequential fractional model produces a small memory-like offset in the field $u(t,x)$.
+Let us note several observations. ($i$) In panels (a) of Figs.\,\ref{fig:case1}–\ref{fig:case3}, for $\alpha=0.99$, the field $\bar{u}(t,r\approx20.0)$ results are identical to the classical solution.
+However, in panels (b), the field $\bar{u}(t,r\approx 22.5)$ shows significant deviations from the classical solution.
+This pattern implies that the convergence of the sequential Caputo operator to $\partial_t^2$ as $\alpha \to 1^-$ requires closer values of $\alpha$ to $1$ for larger observation points. ($ii$) As illustrated in Figs.\,\ref{fig:case1}–\ref{fig:case3}, the sequential fractional model produces a small memory-like offset in the field $\bar{u}(t,r)$.
 The magnitude of this offset increases as the fractional order $\alpha$ decreases.
 However, the magnitude of this offset decreases as the source frequency $|\omega|$ increases.
-This trend runs opposite to the gravitational nonlinear memory predicted by GR, which grows with the total radiated energy flux (see \eqref{eq: the nonlinear memory}). ($ii$) Comparison of panels (a) and (b) in Figs.~\ref{fig:case1}–\ref{fig:case3} shows that the apparent offset is slightly reduced at the larger observation distances $x$, indicating that the effect is localized near the source. ($iii$) In all cases, the simulations show that the late-time behavior is characterized by the decay of the solution toward zero, regardless of $\alpha$ or $\omega$.
+This trend runs opposite to the gravitational nonlinear memory predicted by GR, which grows with the total radiated energy flux (see \eqref{eq: the nonlinear memory}). ($iii$) Comparison of panels (a) and (b) in Figs.\,\ref{fig:case1}–\ref{fig:case3} shows that the apparent offset is slightly reduced at the larger observation distances $r$, indicating that the effect is localized near the source. ($iv$) In all cases, the simulations show that the solution decays to zero at late times, regardless of $\alpha$ or $\omega$.
 This confirms that the operator in \eqref{eq: 1+1 Fractional Wave Equation} behaves like a damped diffusion–wave system rather than producing a permanent displacement in the field.

-Overall, the fractional model captures some hereditary, memory-like features, but it fails to reproduce the true nonlinear memory effect of GR, which requires a non-vanishing asymptotic offset.
+Overall, the fractional model captures some hereditary, memory-like features, but it fails to reproduce the actual nonlinear memory effect of GR, which requires a permanent asymptotic offset.
+In additional simulations with different choices of the source parameters in \eqref{eq: Source for 1+1 fractional wave equation}, we observe the same qualitative trends.
+It is worth noting that varying the source parameter $t_0$, which alters the source initialization in \eqref{eq: Source for 1+1 fractional wave equation}, alters the field results $\bar{u}(t,r)$ for every $\alpha$.
+These results verify the broken time translation invariance of the chosen Caputo operator form.
+In particular, as $t_0 \to 0^+$ in \eqref{eq: Source for 1+1 fractional wave equation}, the offset in $\bar{u}(t,r)$ increases the amplitude; however, the field $\bar{u}(t,r)$ vanishes more rapidly.
+These results are consistent with the power-law weights in \eqref{eq: L1 scheme}.